MicrosoftDocs/azure-reference-other/studio-module-reference/tune-model-hyperparameters.md

 ---
-title: "Tune Model Hyperparameters | Microsoft Docs"
+title: "ML Studio (classic): Tune Model Hyperparameters - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Tune Model Hyperparameters module to determine the optimum hyperparameters for a given machine learning model. ms.date: 05/06/2019 ms.service: "machine-learning"